runway7/hangar/wrappers-decorators-python.md

 **Edits & Credits:**

 * Thanks to [redditor hylje](http://www.reddit.com/r/Python/comments/nxjsp/decorators_and_wrappers_in_python/c3cqik6) for the idea of expressing decorators as simple classes.
 Makes things a lot easier to understand.

+* Thanks to [redditor Allanon001](http://www.reddit.com/r/Python/comments/nxjsp/decorators_and_wrappers_in_python/c3cx4pv) for pointing out that I'd forgotten the `return` in the decorator class example.